OlgaGuretskayaLeverX/js-OOP-Inheritance-Encapsulation/TASK.md

 ## 🎯 Story

-Users want to track how many pages they have read in a book.
+User wants to track how many pages they have read in a book.

-The app should store reading progress and update it when the user reads more pages.
+The app should store reading progress and **update** it when the user reads more pages.

 ## ✅ Requirements